TheOdinProject/curriculum/nodeJS/testing_express/testing_routes_and_controllers.md

 If you haven't finished our [front-end JavaScript course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript), go back and take a look at those lessons before progressing.

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to do or answer the following:
+This section contains a general overview of topics that you will learn in this lesson.

 - Use the `supertest` module to test Express routes/controllers.
 - Describe how SuperTest handles our express application.